 The room was dimly lit and cluttered with all sorts of plush creatures taking up space on the shelves, toy chests, and even on a little wooden computer desk leaning up against the center right wall.
 There were even a few plushies scattered all over the floor.
 To some, this may seem like the room of the happiest child in the world.
 Unfortunately, the owner of all these toys was kneeling down on her bed and sobbing quietly to herself.
 At that very moment, a flood of memories were racing through her mind.
 In these memories, there was a young girl, a grown woman, and a musclebound man getting along and enjoying each other's company, especially in the ones where the musclebound man and grown woman were teaching the young girl various things about the world.
-There were also memories of the young girl and grown woman cheering on the musclebound man as he battled various people in a huge arena covered in red, teal, and light brown colouring.
+There were also memories of the young girl and grown woman cheering on the musclebound man as he battled various people while commanding all sorts of creatures in a huge arena covered in red, teal, and light brown colouring.

-As the memories raced by, the grown woman gradually faded into the background until in one memory, the grown woman and musclebound man started to argue.
+As they raced by, the grown woman gradually faded into the background until in one memory, the grown woman and musclebound man started to argue.
 In fact, a few memories after were similar to this one.
-Eventually, a memory of the grown woman defeating the musclebound man in two out of three sanctioned battles had came into fruition as well as a memory of the musclebound man packing up his things and whispering to the young girl, "If you need me, I'll be in the region where the Nidoran roam".
+Eventually, a memory of the grown woman defeating the musclebound man in two out of three sanctioned battles had came into fruition as well as one with the musclebound man packing up his things and whispering to the young girl, "If you need me, I'll be in the region where the Nidoran roam".
 Just then, another rush of memories flew through her mind but these seemed to go by faster than the others.
 These memories consisted of the grown woman whacking the young girl in the face so hard that she was knocked to the ground.
-However, these memories were followed up with memories of the grown woman crying and giving the young girl various plushies.
+However, these were followed up with memories of the grown woman crying and giving the young girl various plushies.

 "Arceus," the girl said, "please help me find a way to start Pokemon training early.
 I just can't deal with this anymor---" Just as the girl was about to finish her prayer, a woman had entered her room and quickly flipped on the lights.